Graduate Admissions FAQ

 Our Psychology graduate programs are rigorous.
 In addition, admission to both of our graduate program streams (Psychological Science and Clinical Psychology) is very competitive.
 The admissions review process is comprehensive, and several factors are considered by the Psychology graduate admissions committee when reviewing and ranking completed applications.
 A number of criteria will lead to an applicant package being top-ranked, including if an applicant has:

-• an eligible undergraduate (honours recommended) degree in Psychology, or a related area, from a recognized institution
+- an eligible undergraduate (honours recommended) degree in Psychology, or a related area, from a recognized institution

-• clear evidence of scholarly work (i.e., posters/presentations/publications);
+- clear evidence of scholarly work (i.e., posters/presentations/publications);

-• a thorough but concise letter of intent/personal statement, with clearly articulated research plans
+- a thorough but concise letter of intent/personal statement, with clearly articulated research plans

-• relevant research-related and/or mental health-related work and/or volunteer experience;
+- relevant research-related and/or mental health-related work and/or volunteer experience;

-• awards/ scholarships/ scholarly recognition;
+- awards/ scholarships/ scholarly recognition;

-• a curriculum vitae (CV);
+- a curriculum vitae (CV);

-• demonstrated proficiency in English (where required).
+- demonstrated proficiency in English (where required).

 I did not study psychology as an undergraduate student, but I’m serious about doing graduate studies in psychology.
 What do I need to do to become a competitive applicant?

 If your undergraduate degree is in another field, or if you had a minor in psychology, there may be some options to consider that can increase the strength of your application.
-For example, if you have little to no Psychology coursework in your undergraduate degree, it is recommended that you complete additional university courses to achieve the equivalency of a psychology major, prior to applying to either of our graduate streams.
+For example, if you have little to no Psychology coursework in your undergraduate degree, it is recommended that you complete additional university courses to achieve the equivalency of a psychology major prior to applying to either of our graduate streams.
 However, if you do have a Psychology minor as part of your undergraduate degree, you may be well advised to enhance your competitiveness by completing a thesis-based Master’s degree in general psychology at a recognized university elsewhere, prior to applying to either of our graduate program streams.

-Applicants to our programs should have completed university-level psychology coursework (with strong grades) in the areas of: biological bases of behaviour; cognitive/ affective bases of behaviour; social-cultural aspects of behaviour; human development; history and systems of psychology; psychometrics; statistics and research methods (third-year level of course recommended); personality; psychopathology/ abnormal psychology.
+To increase competitiveness for consideration, applicants to our programs should have completed university-level psychology coursework (with strong grades) in the areas of: biological bases of behaviour; cognitive/ affective bases of behaviour; social-cultural aspects of behaviour; human development; history and systems of psychology; psychometrics; statistics and research methods (third-year level of course recommended); personality; psychopathology/ abnormal psychology.

 As indicated in #7 above, several factors in addition to Psychology coursework will lead to an applicant being competitive for admissions consideration.
 Information on becoming an unclassified student can be found here.